AtariusMaximus/Maximus78/README.md

 screenshots.
 If you don't add all of this content prior to using the application, you may see some functions not work correctly - such as blank screens or boxes.<br />
 <br />
 1. <strong>Download the A7800 Windows file</strong><br />
-&nbsp;Unzip it to the folder of your choice.<br />
+Unzip it to the folder of your choice.<br />
 <a href="https://github.com/7800-devtools/a7800/releases/download/v5.2/a7800-win-v5.2.zip">
 https://github.com/7800-devtools/a7800/releases/download/v5.2/a7800-win-v5.2.zip</a><br />
 <br />